 – Repeat the question back in the way you think you understood it and ask if you’ve received it correctly.

-– Say, ‘Sorry, would you mind repeating your question.
+– Say, ‘Would you mind repeating your question.
 I think I missed a detail there.”

 When this happens here is a respectful way to respond: